New diagnosis of epilepsy? Introduction to the condition

 Developing a treatment plan

-Following your diagnosis of epilepsy, one of the first and most important steps is to develop a treatment plan with your doctor.
+Following your diagnosis of epilepsy, one of the first steps is to develop a treatment plan with your doctor.
 This will be tailored to you, since each person’s seizures and the kind of epilepsy they have is unique to them.
-Some of the most common ways to treat epilepsy include:
+Some ways to treat epilepsy include:

 For most people who have just received a diagnosis of epilepsy, medication is the first line of treatment.
-There are many anti-epilepsy drugs available today and they are often very effective.
+There are many anti-seizure medications (ASMs) available today and they are often very effective.
 Around two thirds of people with epilepsy find that their seizures can be controlled when they begin taking this kind of medication.
 It is important to follow your treatment plan, and remember to take your medication when your doctor or pharmacist recommends.

-Sometimes, you will be started on a low dose of anti-epilepsy medication to see how your body reacts to the drugs.
+Sometimes, you may be started on a low dose of an ASM to see how your body reacts to it.
 Your doctor may then choose to increase the dosage, or change the medication depending on how it works for you.

-Anti-epilepsy medication can have quite strong side effects, including headaches, dizziness, weight gain and mood change.
-They also don’t work for everyone – about one third of people with epilepsy find anti-epilepsy drugs don’t control their seizures.
+ASMs can have a range of side effects, including headaches, dizziness, weight gain and mood change.
+They also don’t work for everyone – about one third of people with epilepsy find ASMs don’t control their seizures.

-For some people, surgery can help ‘cure’ their epilepsy, or significantly reduce how often they have seizures.
+Resective surgery aims to remove the part of your brain that is causing seizures.
+It can help stop some people’s seizures, or significantly reduce how often they have them.
 Doctors might be able to identify a specific part of your brain that’s triggering the seizures and remove it.
+But not everyone is able to have surgery.

 3. Implanted medical devices

-There are several kinds of medical devices which can help control the frequency and severity of your epileptic seizures.
-These devices work in different ways, but they essentially work like a pacemaker, sending small pulses of electricity into your brain.
-This can reduce the frequency and severity of seizures.
+There are several kinds of medical devices which aim to help control the frequency and severity of your epileptic seizures.
+These devices work in different ways, but they are a little like a pacemaker, sending small pulses of electricity into your brain.
+This can help reduce the severity or frequency of seizures.

 4. Dietary treatments

 For some people with epilepsy, certain diets can help with seizure control.
 The best-known example is the ketogenic diet, where you replace carbohydrates with fats as your primary source of energy.
-While this kind of diet isn’t to most people’s taste, it can be effective for controlling seizures.
+These diets can be effective for controlling seizures.
+You should only follow these diets with medical supervision.

 Will I always have epilepsy?